alexlawson274/Superannuation_data_journalism/README.md

 Data for gross savings (% of GDP) comes from the  World Bank National Accounts data, available here: https://data.worldbank.org/indicator/NY.GNS.ICTR.ZS

 ## Dependencies
-Before running the scripts,the following R packages need to be installed:
+Before running the scripts, the following R packages need to be installed:

 - `tidyverse`
 - `ggplot2`